-If English is not your first language you will require an IELTS score of 6.0 (with 5.5 minimum in each skill) or an equivalent English Language qualification.
+If English is not your first language you will require an IELTS score of 6.0 (with 5.5 minimum in each skill) or an equivalent English Language gualification.

 This one year top-up course is aimed to develop your understanding of person centered and cognitive behaviour theory (CBT) counselling theories.
-It is designed to offer progression from the Diploma in Therapeutic Counselling which is offered by University Centre Peterborough.
+It is designed to offer progression from the Diploma in Therapeutic Counselling which is offered by University Centre Peterborough or other level 4 and level 5 counselling qualifications..